 As a Catholic and Franciscan institution of higher education, Franciscan University stands with the Catholic Church in seeing "in men and women, in every person, the living image of God himself."
 This understanding is the basis for the University's commitment to promote and to defend the human dignity of all persons as Franciscan University strives to provide a safe and secure learning, working, and living environment.
-Our commitment includes transparency and so this report is made available on a public website, Integrity and Truth.
+Our commitment includes transparency and so this report is made available on a public website.

-I am pleased to introduce the 2019 Annual Security and Fire Safety Report for the Gaming, Austria campus that includes statistics from the 2018, 2017 and 2016 calendar years for Franciscan University of Steubenville, Gaming, Austria Campus.
-This report was prepared by a comprehensive team representing various campus departments including Campus Safety and Security, Human Resources/Office of Campus Safety and Compliance, Student/Residence Life, Finance, and Marketing and Communications.
-Not only does this report comply with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Act, it is part of our ongoing effort to inform you of the programs and services available to students, faculty, and staff.
+I am pleased to introduce the 2023 Annual Security and Fire Safety Report that includes statistics from the 2022, 2021, and 2020 calendar years for Franciscan University of Steubenville, Gaming, Austria campus.
+This report was prepared by a comprehensive team representing various campus departments including Legal Affairs/Risk Management and Compliance, Department of Public Safety /Campus Security, Human Resources, Student/Residence Life, Finance, and Marketing and Communications.
+Not only does this report comply with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Act, but it is also part of our ongoing effort to inform you of the programs and services available to students, faculty, and staff.
 This key resource provides crime prevention and awareness information as well as steps that you can take to maintain your personal safety and the security of our campus community.

 Franciscan University works diligently to reduce risk and the potential for crime.
 Safety and security are shared responsibilities, and the University expects all current and prospective community members to contribute to the safety and security of our campus.
-The best protections against campus crime are: a strong campus security presence; an aware, informed, alert campus community; and a commitment to reporting suspicious activities and using common sense when carrying out daily activities.
+The best protections against campus crime are a strong campus security presence; an aware, informed, alert campus community; and a commitment to reporting suspicious activities and using common sense when carrying out daily activities.

-If you have any questions or suggestions concerning this publication, please contact Mike Conn, Director of Campus Security at (740) 283-6319 or John J. Pizzuti, J.D., Director of Campus Safety and Compliance at (740) 283-6238.
+If you have any questions or suggestions concerning this publication, please contact Erik Dervis, Director of Public Safety at 740-283-6319 or John J. Pizzuti, Esq., Executive Director of Legal Affairs at 740-283-6238.